RuedigerVoigt/exoskeleton/documentation/create-a-bot.md

 INFO:root:No port number supplied.
 Will try standard port instead.
 ```

-So exoskelton assumed MariaDB runs on the same machine and the port is unchanged to standard 3306.
+So exoskeleton assumed MariaDB runs on the same machine and the port is unchanged to standard 3306.

 The dictionary `database_settings` knows the following parameters and defaults: